all poetry is written by amy nelson

 from the brightest star.

-And the scented room,
+The scented room,

 Where we laid our furs,

-And you caught me looking,
+And you caught me looking

-at the bearded boy,
+at the bearded boy when

-and you pawed me as your bell.
+you pawed me as your belle.

 Will somebody remember us?